 So, you may be wondering…

-What ingredients are in this white bean soup?
+What ingredients are needed for this white bean soup recipe?

 - White Wine